School of Geography & Sustainable Development

 Sustainable Consumption & Prosumption

 Moving away from thinking about behaviour and choice encourages broader consideration of the energy system and how it shapes our practices and expectations.
-This has led me to take part in another research project with my supervisor, Louise Reid, on developing and expanding the concept of prosumption through empirical research on energy prosumers (households or communities that are both producers and consumers of their own energy).
+This has led me to take part in research developing and expanding the concept of prosumption through empirical research on energy prosumers (households or communities that are both producers and consumers of their own energy).
 Indeed, the processes of production and consumption always interpentrate (Ritzer, 2014).
 The utility of bringing this conceptualisation to the context of energy research is clear when considering a rapidly increasingly amount of micro-generation which challenges an out-dated distinction between energy producer and consumer.

 Methods & Researching Home Energy